• Skip to primary navigation

 • Next, add the garlic, oregano, bay leaf and tomato purée.
 Cook for two minutes more

-4 cloves garlic, 1 tbsp oregano (dried), 1 bay leaf, 2 tbsp tomato purée
+4 cloves garlic, 1 tablespoon oregano (dried), 1 bay leaf, 2 tablespoon tomato purée

 • Chuck in the mushrooms and carrots, stir and cook for 5 minutes.